-After all, if your Slack discovery solution doesn’t provide comprehensive review, tagging, and collaboration features, then it’s not giving you the tools you need to handle Slack data.
+After all, if your Slack discovery solution doesn’t provide comprehensive collection, review, tagging, and collaboration features, then it’s not giving you the tools you need to handle Slack data.

 If your Slack discovery process requires you to bring on computer technicians or to pay for a six-figure software setup, then it’s only adding to the problems Slack data creates; it’s not solving them.